Azure virtual datacenter: A network perspective

-The workload possibilities are truly endless.
+The workload possibilities are endless.
 The following are just a few of the possible workload types:

-- Interactive.
-LOB applications are interactive by nature: data is entered, and result/reports are returned.
+- Interactive by nature.
+Data is entered, and results or reports are returned.

-- Data driven.
-LOB applications are data intensive with frequent access to the databases or other storage.
+- Data driven—data intensive with frequent access to databases or other storage.

-- Integrated.
-LOB applications offer integration with other systems within or outside the organization.
+- Integrated—offer integration with other systems within or outside the organization.

-Customer facing web sites (Internet or Internal facing).
-Most applications that interact with the Internet are web sites.
+Customer facing web sites (Internet or Internal facing): Most applications that interact with the Internet are web sites.
 Azure offers the capability to run a web site on an IaaS VM or from an Azure Web Apps site (PaaS).
-Azure Web Apps support integration with VNets that allow the deployment of the Web Apps in the spoke of a VDC.
-When looking at internal facing web sites, with the VNET integration, you don't need to expose an Internet endpoint for your applications but can use the resources via private non-internet routable addresses from your private VNet instead.
+Azure Web Apps support integration with VNets that allow the deployment of the Web Apps in a spoke network zone.
+Internal facing web sites don't need to expose a public internet endpoint becuase the resources are accessible via private non-internet routable addresses from the private VNet.

-A highly reliable cloud messaging service between applications and services, can be implemented through Azure Service Bus that offers asynchronous brokered messaging between client and server, along with structured first-in-first-out (FIFO) messaging and publish/subscribe capabilities.
+You can implement a highly reliable cloud messaging service between applications and services through Azure Service Bus.
+It offers asynchronous brokered messaging between client and server, structured first-in-first-out (FIFO) messaging, and publish and subscribe capabilities.

-So far, this article has focused on a single VDC, describing the basic components and architecture that contribute to a resilient VDC.
-Azure features such as Azure load balancer, NVAs, availability sets, scale sets, along with other mechanisms contribute to a system that allow you to build solid SLA levels into your production services.
+So far, this article has focused on the design of a single VDC, describing the basic components and architecture that contribute to resiliency.
+Azure features such as Azure load balancer, NVAs, availability sets, scale sets, along with other mechanisms contribute to a system that enable you to build solid SLA levels into your production services.

-However, a single VDC is hosted within a single region, and is vulnerable to major outage that might affect that entire region.
-Customers that want to achieve high SLAs need to protect the services through deployments of the same project in two (or more) VDCs, placed in different regions.
+However, because a single VDC is typically implemented within a single region, it may be vulnerable to any major outage that affects that entire region.
+Customers that require high SLAs must protect the services through deployments of the same project in two (or more) VDC implementations placed in different regions.

-In addition to SLA concerns, there are several common scenarios where deploying multiple VDCs makes sense:
+In addition to SLA concerns, there are several common scenarios where deploying multiple VDC implementations makes sense:

-Azure data centers are present in numerous regions worldwide.
-When selecting multiple Azure data centers, customers need to consider two related factors: geographical distances and latency.
-Customers need to evaluate the geographical distance between the VDCs and the distance between the VDC and the end users, to offer the best user experience.
+Azure datacenters are present in numerous regions worldwide.
+When selecting multiple Azure datacenters, customers need to consider two related factors: geographical distances and latency.
+To offer the best user experience, evaluate the geographical distance between each VDC implementation as well as the distance between each VDC implementation and the end users.

-The Azure Region where VDCs are hosted also need to conform with regulatory requirements established by any legal jurisdiction under which your organization operates.
+The region in which VDC implementations are hosted must conform with regulatory requirements established by any legal jurisdiction under which your organization operates.

-Synchronization or heartbeat monitoring of applications in different VDCs requires communication between them.
-Two VDCs in different regions can be connected through:
+Synchronization and heartbeat monitoring of applications in different VDC implementations requires them to communicate over the network.
+Two VDC implementations in different regions can be connected through:

 - VNet Peering - VNet Peering can connect hubs across regions

-- ExpressRoute private peering when the VDC hubs are connected to the same ExpressRoute circuit
+- ExpressRoute private peering when the hubs in each VDC implementation are connected to the same ExpressRoute circuit

-- multiple ExpressRoute circuits connected via your corporate backbone and your VDC mesh connected to the ExpressRoute circuits
+- multiple ExpressRoute circuits connected via your corporate backbone and your multiple VDC implementations connected to the ExpressRoute circuits

-- Site-to-Site VPN connections between your VDC hubs in each Azure Region
+- Site-to-Site VPN connections between the hub zone of your VDC implementations in each Azure Region

-Usually VNet Peering or ExpressRoute connections are the preferred mechanism due higher bandwidth and consistent latency when transiting through the Microsoft backbone.
+Typically, VNet Peering or ExpressRoute connections are the preferred type of network connectivity due to the higher bandwidth and consistent latency levels when transiting through the Microsoft backbone.

-Traffic Manager works on Azure public endpoints and can be used, for example, to control/divert traffic to Azure VMs and Web Apps in the appropriate VDC.
-Traffic Manager is resilient even in the face of an entire Azure region failing and can control the distribution of user traffic for service endpoints in different VDCs based on several criteria (for instance, failure of a service in a specific VDC, or selecting the VDC with the lowest network latency for the client).
+Because it uses DNS, Traffic Manager is only for use with Azure public endpoints.
+The service is typically used to control or divert traffic to Azure VMs and Web Apps in the healthy instance of a VDC implementation.
+Traffic Manager is resilient even in the face of an entire Azure region failing and can control the distribution of user traffic for service endpoints in different VDCs based on several criteria.
+For example, failure of a service in a specific VDC implementation, or selecting the VDC implementation with the lowest network latency.

-The Virtual Data Center is an approach to data center migration into the cloud that uses a combination of features and capabilities to create a scalable architecture in Azure that maximizes cloud resource use, reducing costs, and simplifying system governance.
-The VDC concept is based on a hub-spokes topology, providing common shared services in the hub and allowing specific applications/workloads in the spokes.
-A VDC matches the structure of company roles, where different departments (Central IT, DevOps, operation and maintenance) work together, each with a specific list of roles and duties.
-A VDC satisfies the requirements for a "Lift and Shift" migration, but also provides many advantages to native cloud deployments.
+The Virtual datacenter is an approach to datacenter migration to create a scalable architecture in Azure that maximizes cloud resource use, reduces costs, and simplifies system governance.
+The VDC is based on a hub and spoke network topology, providing common shared services in the hub and allowing specific applications/workloads in the spokes.
+The VDC also matches the structure of company roles, where different departments such as Central IT, DevOps, operation and maintenance, all work together while performing their specific roles.
+The VDC satisfies the requirements for a "Lift and Shift" migration, but also provides many advantages to native cloud deployments.

 The following features were discussed in this document.
-Click the links to learn more.
+Follow the links to learn more.